-The goal of COHTPEZ is to develop highly skilled researchers and professionals in various disciplines, shaping an emerging community of practice and a new generation of One Health advocates across Canada.
+The goal of Canopy is to develop highly skilled researchers and professionals in various disciplines, shaping an emerging community of practice and a new generation of One Health advocates across Canada.
 These individuals will collaborate and innovate to accelerate the implementation of One Health in Canada to better prevent and respond to current and future threats caused by emerging zoonotic pathogens.

-COHTPEZ aims to support trainees in completing their research project and/or a complementary internship (distinct from their current research focus and in a different institution/organisation/discipline) that will enhance Canada’s ability to prevent, prepare for, or respond to emerging zoonotic diseases using a One Health approach.
+Canopy aims to support trainees in completing their research project and/or a complementary internship (distinct from their current research focus and in a different institution/organisation/discipline) that will enhance Canada’s ability to prevent, prepare for, and respond to emerging zoonotic diseases using a One Health approach.
 As part of the program, trainees will be able to participate in targeted learning opportunities to strengthen their understanding and application of core One Health competencies and to deepen their engagement with Indigenous perspectives and other knowledge systems.
 Trainees will also have the opportunity to build meaningful connections with peers, mentors, and professionals across disciplines, sectors, and regions, contributing to a growing national community of practice in One Health and emerging zoonoses.

 We welcome applicants from all disciplinary backgrounds, including but not limited to the natural and health sciences, public health, social sciences, policy, Indigenous knowledge systems, humanities, and the arts.
 We recognize that preventing and responding to zoonotic diseases requires many perspectives, and we place a high value on equity, diversity, and inclusion (EDI) and different ways of knowing.